osrf/ros2_serial_example/README.md

 * dynamic_serial_mapping_ms - How many milliseconds to wait on startup to get the dynamic ROS2-to-serial mapping from the serial port (see [Dynamic topic mapping](#Dynamic-topic-mapping) for more information).
 If less than 0, dynamic mapping is disabled and the topics specified in the YAML configuration file are used.
 If exactly 0, the bridge will wait forever for the serial side to respond, but note that no data transfer of topic data will start happening until this succeeds.
 If greater than 0, wait that many milliseconds for a response from the serial port before failing to start.
 If this number is greater than or equal to 0, the topics configured in the YAML file are completely ignored.

-* serial_protocol - One of 'px4' or 'cobs'.
+* backend_protocol - One of 'px4' or 'cobs'.
 See [Serial Framing Protocol](#Serial-Framing-Protocol) for more information.

 * topics - The list of topics to use if dynamic_serial_mapping_ms is less than 0.
 See [Static YAML configuration](#Static-YAML-configuration) for more information.